Sandipan-Naskar/bug-tracking-system/README.md

 A comprehensive bug tracking web application built with React, Node.js, and MongoDB.

 # Hosted Site
 If anyone want to know what is Bug Tracking System and what features our website provides then you can visit this site.
-This website is just for explaining the features and what is Bug tracking System.
-But this is not a main website.

 Link-'https://bug-tracking-system-nine.vercel.app/'

 ## Features